Pharmaceutical Malpractice Attorney in Brunswick, GA

 Although federal agencies such as the Food and Drug Administration regulate both prescription and over-the-counter pharmaceuticals and medical devices, sometimes harmful products are released to the public.
 In some cases, drug manufactures push the FDA to approve a particular drug.
 In other cases, substances pose risks that are not discovered until much later.

 Drug companies have also been known to withhold or misrepresent critical safety information for the sake of profits.
 I devote a considerable portion of my practice to representing individuals who have been harmed by defective drugs and devices.
-Whether you have taken a defective medication or have been harmed by a dangerous medical implant, you owe it to yourself to seek compensation for your injuries.
+Whether you have taken a defective medication or have been harmed by a dangerous medical implant, you owe it to yourself to seek compensation for your injuries with the help of a pharmaceutical malpractice attorney.

 Your health is a precious asset that has a tremendous impact on your overall quality of life.
 Although a financial reward might not fully restore your well-being, it can help minimize the impact of a serious injury and aid you on your way to recovery.
 Furthermore, your case can help hold unscrupulous drug manufacturers accountable for their recklessness and disregard for human health.